 Military caregivers serve our country too.
 They are the spouses and family members who care for our wounded, injured or ill service members, and they deserve our community support.
-As part of the Joining Forces Initiative, First Lady Michelle Obama and Dr. Jill Biden urge Americans to support the nationwide work of military caregivers.
+As part of the Joining Forces Initiative, former First Lady Michelle Obama and Dr. Jill Biden urge Americans to support the nationwide work of military caregivers.
 Statistics show that our military caregivers who are supporting our:

 - Post-9/11 generation of veterans, total about 1.1 million

 - Veterans from all generations, total about 5.5 million

 To fulfill this need for caregiver support, the Department of Defense developed the Caregiver Peer-to-Peer Support Initiative.
 The initiative includes the following, free avenues of support:

 - Military Caregiver PEER Forum Initiative — The PEER stands for Personalized Experiences, Engagement and Resources, and these PEER forums provide the opportunity for caregivers to share knowledge, expertise, resources and ongoing support for each other.

 - Caregiver Resource Directory — This handy directory places all kinds of information at the caregiver's fingertips.
 From respite care (to give the caregiver a day off) to children's needs, from advocacy and benefit information to career and education opportunities, financial support information and much more, this directory covers it all.

 - Monthly Military Caregiver PEER Virtual Forums — Caregivers who cannot attend the in-person PEER forums have another option.
 Once you click on the link in this bullet, you'll find a registration link for caregivers who would like to join these monthly forums virtually.